Physician Assistant Studies Program Admissions

 - Mammalian Anatomy is usually accepted toward the Human Anatomy & Physiology pre-requisite requirement.
 Applicants who are concerned their Mammalian Anatomy course may not meet the requirement, are asked to submit a syllabus to [email protected]du.
 The course will be reviewed and a response sent at that time.

 - Course Waiver Request Form

-- Baccalaureate degree (no preferred major) completed by December (date TBD) of the year preceding enrollment
+- Baccalaureate degree (no preferred major) completed by December 23, 2021 of the year preceding enrollment

 - Ability to meet Program Technical Standards with or without reasonable accommodation as described by the ADA